Mother’s Day is right around the corner. Time for breakfast in bed, roses, homemade cards, and extra snuggles!

 There’s just one teeny-weeny problem: unless your children are self-motivated (or Dad’s on the ball), you may find yourself pouring your own orange juice, quietly weeping into the pancake batter, and emailing yourself a sappy e-card to mark the occasion!

-Instead, be proactive and ask your children to write or create something special for you for Mother’s Day.
+Instead, be proactive and ask your children to try one of these Mother’s Day writing activities and write or create something special for you.
 Whether it’s a letter, essay, card, poem, or simple crafty gift, it will bring you joy to bask in your children’s sentiments on your special day!

 Mother’s Day Writing Prompts